Helping you to transform your

 "When someone has been given authority to act for someone else, we commonly refer to the authorized person as a proxy.
 A proxy is someone who acts as a substitute.
 In proxy testing, the proxy temporarily “becomes” the person being tested.
 By voluntarily putting themselves into the position of standing in for someone else, a proxy can be tested as if they were the subject of the testing, allowing their body to be used to benefit the subject".

+Proxy testing is most useful when you want to help someone who is not present or who is inaccessible for some reason.
 Have a look at the Quantum Physics and Distance Healing Page for more information about the principles behind how distant healing is possible.